-Scientific and Natural Areas: forget it.
-Not many activities are allowed on SNAs, other than simply observing nature.
+Scientific and Natural Areas: Not many activities are allowed on SNAs, other than simply observing nature.
 There is only a blanket rule that starts “It is unlawful for any person to destroy, injure, damage, molest, or remove any natural resources within scientific and natural areas…” A select few sites have opened up to foraging in recent years, but they are few.
 Look instead to Wildlife Management Areas or State forests.
 Rarely is there an SNA without a WMA or State forest within reasonable proximity.

 Rules for federal lands are much more difficult to find.
 In most cases, it would be wise to contact local offices for specific information.

 There are two National Forests in Minnesota that undoubtedly receive a lot of foraging traffic: Chippewa NF and Superior NF.
 The respective websites give little clues.
 I happen to know that berry picking is a popular activity along the North Shore and the Superior Hiking Trail, which often involves national forest land.
 I called the Chippewa NF office in Cass Lake, and the person I talked to said there are no restrictions on foraging activities.
 She said there is a permit required for forest products (firewood, birch bark) but that we are free to partake in the forest’s natural food.